AHR2HL/PCAP/_sources/Closures/closures-StateAndEncapsulation.rst

    :feedback_b: Closures enforce privacy; classes use conventions (like _name).
    :feedback_c: Correct!
 Closures have language-enforced privacy; class "privacy" is just convention.
    :feedback_d: Closures definitely provide privacy!

-   How does closure privacy compare to class privacy in Python?

 .. mchoice:: closure_when_to_use
    :answer_a: Always use closures instead of classes